Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Introduction

 \subsubsection{Scheme Case}

-Even though we are mostly interested in formal schemes and adic spaces, we note that the question if $X/G$ is of finite type is already non-trivial for a flat, finite type\footnote{This automatically implies finite presentation by Lemma~\ref{lemma:valuations-general}.} (affine) $\O_C$-scheme $X$.
+Before we deal with quotients of formal schemes and adic spaces, we first discuss quotients of schemes over the base scheme $S=\Spec \O_C$.
+Even this question is already non-trivial and demonstrates an important source of difficulties in the question of studying quotient spaces in the non-noetherian situation.
+The same difficulty will arise in every other setup treated in this paper.

+We fix an $S$-scheme $X$ with an $S$-action of a finite group $G$.
+Then a standard argument constructs the quotient $X/G$ as an $S$-scheme (under some assumptions); this is carried out in \cite[Exp.
+V, \textsection 1]{SGA1} (see also Definition~\ref{defn:geometric-quotient} and Theorem~\ref{thm:alg-main}).
+However, the question of whether, for a finite type $S$-scheme $X$, the quotient $X/G$ is of finite type is quite non-trivial.

 To explain the main issue, we briefly recall what happens in the classical situation of a finite type $R$-scheme $X$ with an $R$-action of a finite group $G$ for some {\it noetherian} ring $R$.
-Under some mild assumptions on $X$\footnote{In particular, if $X$ is quasi-projective over $R$.}, one can rather easily reduce to the affine situation $X=\Spec A$, where the main work is to show that $A^G$ is of finite type over $R$.
+Under some mild assumptions\footnote{In particular, if $X$ is quasi-projective over $R$.} on $X$, one can rather easily reduce to the affine situation $X=\Spec A$, where the main work is to show that $A^G$ is of finite type over $R$.
 This is done in two steps: one firstly checks that $A$ is a finite $A^G$-module, and then one uses the Artin-Tate Lemma:

 \begin{lemma} \cite[Proposition 7.8]{AM} Let $R$ be a noetherian ring, and $B\subset C$ an inclusion of $R$-algebras.
 Suppose that $C$ is a finite type $R$-algebra, and $C$ is a finite $B$-module.
 Then $B$ is finitely generated over $R$. \end{lemma}